 When is my most fertile period?

 To get pregnant, it is helpful if you know what your most fertile days are.
 To find out, you need to know what your menstrual cycle is.
 An average menstrual cycle lasts 28 days, where day 1 is the first day of your period.
-Approximately half of that cycle (day 14) the ovulation takes place and you are fertile.
+At approximately half of that cycle (day 14) the ovulation takes place and you are fertile.
 Below you will find a handy schematic representation of your most fertile days.

-How do I recognize ovulation?
+How do I recognize my ovulation?

 You can recognize ovulation by the following ovulation symptoms;